Federal judge in Hawaii extends ruling halting travel ban indefinitely

 - The Justice Department is now positioned to appeal the Hawaii ruling to the 9th Circuit Court of Appeals

-(CNN)A federal judge in Hawaii granted the state's request for a longer term halt of the revised travel ban executive order Wednesday.
+(CNN)A federal judge in Hawaii granted the state's request for a longer-term halt of the revised travel ban executive order Wednesday.

 US District Court Judge Derrick Watson blocked the core provisions of the revised executive order two weeks ago, concluding that the order likely violates the Establishment Clause of the Constitution by disfavoring Muslims.